Terms and Privacy

-Access log information might be collected for a longer period for the purpose of establishing, exercising or defending legal claims.
+Access log info might be collected for a longer period for the purpose of establishing, exercising or defending legal claims.

 The User provides use of Personal Data voluntarily.
 Without this Personal Data Weblate is not able to provide our services.

 We want you to always be in control of your Personal Data.
 To this end, you have certain rights that allow for it.
 Under certain conditions, you may:

 - Gain access to all your Personal Data that Weblate uses or processes, and even get a copy of all of it (Article 15 GDPR)

 - Correct the Personal Data that Weblate processes if you think that there are mistakes

 - Order us to delete your Personal Data

 - Receive your Personal Data in a commonly used and machine-readable format or to transmit this Personal Data to a different provider.